OUR UNIQUE SCHOOL

 OUR VALUABLE SERVICE LEARNING

 To develop the spirit of giving within each student, FSW spends time each week engaged in service work.
 Preschool students focus on keeping their classroom environment clean and tidy.Younger elementary students work on campus landscaping and environmental projects.
-Middle school students rotate through a variety of off-campus activities such as community gardening for food donations, preparing food for the Good Shepherd Center, collecting recycling at Wrightsville Beach, and visiting residents at a local adult daycare center.
+Middle school students rotate through a variety of off-campus activities such as community gardening, preparing food for the Good Shepherd Center, collecting recycling at Wrightsville Beach, and visiting residents at a local adult daycare center.

 OUR AFTER SCHOOL ACTIVITIES